-We generally fund variable-rate assets with Discount Notes (a portion of which may be swapped), adjustable-rate Bonds, and swapped fixed-rate Bonds because they give us the ability to effectively match the underlying rate reset periods embedded in these assets.
+We generally fund variable-rate assets with Discount Notes (a portion of which may be swapped), adjustable-rate Bonds, and fixed-rate Bonds that have been swapped to a variable rate because they give us the ability to effectively match the underlying rate reset periods embedded in these assets.
+Total Consolidated Obligations on December 31, 2024 were \$123.3 billion, an increase of \$7.9 billion compared to the balance at year-end 2023.
 The balances and composition of our Consolidated Obligations tend to fluctuate with changes in the balances and composition of our assets.
 In addition, changes in the amount and composition of our funding may be necessary from time to time to meet the days of positive liquidity and asset/liability maturity funding gap requirements discussed in the "Liquidity Risk" section of "Quantitative and Qualitative Disclosures About Risk Management."